 These are claims typically below $25,000 and require a layman can to assess the loss.
 The desk adjuster determines if the claim needs to be assigned away from a layman based on possible criteria:

 - Cause of Loss

 - Coverage Concerns

 Technology tools such as measuring apps and drones can be used to get an initial look at the loss to serve as the basis for the claim decision, giving you greater precision and efficiency.

 These losses require advanced technology deployments along with in-person intervention.
 They should sit at the end of a claims automation technology deployment.
 Tools can help field adjusters decrease inspection times, increase accuracy and promote safety.
 Also, desk adjusters can access tools to decrease cycle times and increase responsiveness for higher customer satisfaction.

 At each of these levels, e-checks, digital payments, OFAC & Dow Jones checks, and positive payment security can assist speed and responsiveness.

 Prepare for the Future

 We’re excited about being a partner that provides a Technology Bridge to our clients.
-Efficiencies will be gained for both insurers and the insured by leveraging the lastest technology tools in claims.
+Efficiencies will be gained for both insurers and the insured by leveraging the latest technology tools in claims.
 Insured consumers are already prepared to assist as they have become accustomed to smartphones, chatbots, drone imagery, and immediate person-to-person payments.

 The tools available now will continue to advance.
-Now is time to start implementing.
+Now is the time to start implementing.
 Hausch & Company can be the bridge builder you need to get started.
 Contact us today for a consultation.